 Bodum French Press ($37)

 Splurging on a $5 venti mocha frappuccino from Starbucks every once in awhile is a nice treat, but doing it every day adds up quickly.
 If you make your own coffee in the morning instead of buying it, you could end up with an extra $100 in your wallet at month’s end.
 Besides, making your own in a quality French press is easy and tastes great.

 After a long day at work, you’re finally home and ready to melt into your couch and binge-watch It’s Always Sunny in Philadelphia.
 But you don’t really care for the majority of the other channels your cable provider includes in your package.
 Solution: cut the cord and get Apple TV, which lets you watch your favorite shows like Sunny on Netflix and Hulu for significantly less than your monthly cable bill.

 Using a bike instead of a car to commute to and from work is an easy way to cut out a host of daily expenses, including gas, car insurance, and parking among others.
-The Zektor 2 is a high-performance, lightweight bike for riders who need reliability from their primary mode of transportation.
-The Zektor 2’s Alpha Gold aluminum keeps it lightweight and durable, and its hydraulic disc brakes provide maximum stopping power in all weather conditions.
+The Dual Sport 1 is a high-performance, lightweight bike for riders who need reliability from their primary mode of transportation.

 Nest Thermostat ($249)